 On Marshall Avenue, there’s a family-run, European-inspired coffeehouse that’s dedicated to connecting growers, makers and community.
 Kopplin’s is a great hideaway for coffee aficionados, and it’s a great spot to find local artwork and coffee accessories.

 Now you have two locations to try one of the cutest coffee shops in the city.
 The original Claddagh Coffee is on West 7th, and you’ll fall in love with your first cup.
-The second location recently opened on Selby, and it makes a great stop when checking out neighboring boutiques.
+Their smaller second location on Selby, Wee Claddagh, makes a great stop when checking out neighboring boutiques.

 Thanks to its proximity to three universities, Coffee Bene is a popular stop for college kids in the area.
 One of the most popular drinks here is the Chaider, a Chai tea and apple cider blend, that will make any rainy or snowy day much cozier.